 Data underlying the publication: Elevated acyl-PG and menaquinone levels structurally stabilize membranes to minimize proton leakage in Caldalkalibacillus thermarum TA2.A1

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
-For a link that will always point to the latest version, please use

-doi: 10.4121/aac28a20-1da4-4f6e-b9d3-2f3fefcd2ceb
+DOI: 10.4121/aac28a20-1da4-4f6e-b9d3-2f3fefcd2ceb

-Datacite citation style:
+Datacite citation style

 de Jong, Samuel (2024): Data underlying the publication: Elevated acyl-PG and menaquinone levels structurally stabilize membranes to minimize proton leakage in Caldalkalibacillus thermarum TA2.A1.
 Version 2.
 4TU.ResearchData. dataset. https://doi.org/10.4121/aac28a20-1da4-4f6e-b9d3-2f3fefcd2ceb.v2